 The Department of Family Medicine and Community Health provides a wide range of primary care, preventive, and care management services to individuals, families, and communities in the Durham, NC, area.
-Two family medicine clinics offer comprehensive, coordinated primary care to patients of all ages — from prenatal care to geriatrics — and a wide variety of procedural services.
+One family medicine clinic offers comprehensive, coordinated primary care to patients of all ages — including prenatal care, sports medicine, medication-assisted therapy, smoking cessation, LGTBQ-focused care, and geriatrics — and a wide variety of procedural services.

 The department also operates community- and school-based clinics and wellness centers, as well as occupational health clinics and wellness programs for Duke University’s employees and employees of contracted companies in the area.
 Department clinicians also care for Duke’s student population at Duke Student Health.